spacetelescope/pandokia/doc/source/adding_runners.rst

-For a runner named XYZ, you must create either the module *pandokia.runners.XYZ* (to build your runner into pandokia) or *pandokia_runner_XYZ* (to create your runner as a separately installable module).
+For a runner named XYZ, you must create either the module *pandokia.runners.XYZ* (to build your runner into pandokia) or *pandokia_runner_XYZ* (to create your runner as a separately installable python module).

 For example, for *shell_runner*, you would create the file *pandokia/runners/shell_runner.py*.